-1. CT4 asks whether the MB-SMF always instruct the MB-UPF to stop forwarding DL MBS data. required if session activation is to be detected by the MB-UPF via Buffered Downlink Traffic detection. .
+1. CT4 asks whether the MB-SMF always instruct the MB-UPF to stop forwarding DL MBS data.
+Bufferung and event reporting is required if session activation is to be detected by the MB-UPF via Buffered Downlink Traffic detection.
+Stop forwarding data is also beneficial to shield RAN nodes from packets that are erroneously sent by the AF after it deactivated the MBS session..

 2. CT4 asks whether the MB-SMF always needs to instruct the MB-UPF to forward data during the session is activated and whether this procedure needs to be executed only when all interactions with NG-RAN nodes and SMFs for session activation are completed.
-This step is only required if Buffered Downlink Traffic detection is applied.
-It.
+It can be up to implementation when to execute this step.
+Applying buffering until the MBS session is activated at the majority of RAN nodes avoids packet loss.
+However, waiting for responses from all AMFs and SMFs may delay the activation and also does not guarantee that the MBS session is activated at all RAN nodes..
 Newly established tunnels toward NG RAN nodes are already activated in step 10a and newly established tunnels toward SMF are already activated in step 10b.

 3. CT4 asks whether all tunnels from MP-UPF to UPFs are released during MBS session deactivation.
 Shared tunnel between UPF and MB-UPF may be kept while MBS session is deactivated to enable a quicker resumption of data transmission.
-The MBS session activation procedure is already designed in such a way that it assumes that tunnels may exists at this point, which seems to be in contradiction with the MBS session deactivation procedure.
+The MBS session activation procedure is already designed in such a way that it assumes that tunnels may exist at this point, which seems to be in contradiction with the MBS session deactivation procedure.